policy

 • Industry - Means any company or business, or an agent or representative thereof, that manufactures, sells, or distributes pharmaceuticals, medications, prescription drugs or medical devices.

-• Healthcare Organisation (HCO) - A medical society or association is an organization representing a particular group of medical professionals.
+• Healthcare Organisation (HCO) - A medical society or association is an organisation representing a particular group of medical professionals.

 • Policy - A policy is a formal statement of a principle that should be followed by its intended audience.

 • Codes Rules and guidance documents agreed by members of industry bodies.
-Often known as Codes of Practice or Codes of Ethical Conduct directed at the promotion / marketing of medicinal products or devices to healthcare professionals and patients.
+Often known as Codes of Practice or Codes of Ethical Conduct directed at the promotion / marketing of medicinal products or devices to healthcare professionals, other relevant decision makers and the provision of information to the public, patients and patient organisations.

-• Transfers of Value – the process whereby financial payments between industry, healthcare professionals and healthcare organisations are publicly disclosed.
+• Transfers of Value – the process whereby financial payments are publicly disclosed.
+This can include, for example, payments between industry and healthcare professionals, healthcare organisations, patient organisations and the public.

 • IFPMA web – The International Federation of Pharmaceutical Manufacturers Association Represent research-based biopharmaceutical companies and regional and national associations across the world.